What were your first contacts with sport, where did you start?

 How did you get your name “Prototype Alina”?
 Does this have a deeper meaning for you?

-Then the name Abu comes up again.
+The name Abu comes up again.

 Your first training with her?

-What was your most extreme experience with the Phantom Training Mask?
+What was your most extreme experience with the Phantom training mask?

 In any case.
 This psychological effect, this release of adrenaline, is also one of the main reasons why I train with the mask.